Gmon20/Random-DnD-Character-Creator/README.md

 This is mainly for just getting new charcter concept ideas.
 If you want to actually build a character you'll have to look elsewhere for that

-I have added a signed exe version of the thing, for anyone who doesn't feel like downloading and compiling all of the code just for kicks.
+I tried added a signed exe version of the thing, but it won't open for some reason so I just axed it.
+Sorry you'll have to compile the code yourself lol

-Yeah that's about it